Striking workers question whether UAW leaders can be trusted

 GM has not publicly tried to capitalize on the scandal during the strike, but when the latest allegations were announced last week, it pounced, saying: “There is no excuse for union officials to enrich themselves at the expense of the union membership they represent.”

-Amid the questions, many workers on the picket line said they still support the union in its quest to preserve their standard of living.
+Many workers on the picket line said they still support the union in its quest to preserve their standard of living.

-Romulus worker Tina Black said even though there may be some problems, there are still good people at the top of the union.
+Romulus worker Tina Black said there are still good people at the top of the union, even if some leaders have gotten in trouble.
 “There’s always a few, but you can’t blame everybody for that,” she said.

-Associated Press Writer John Seewer in Toledo, Ohio, contributed to this report.

-Note: This story has been corrected to fix the misspelled last name of Toledo worker Phil Cuthbertson.
-Associated Press Writer John Seewer in Toledo, Ohio, contributed to this report.